(Approved by the MassBike membership, 12/22/05)

 The purpose of MassBike is to promote the bicycle as a safe, healthful, enjoyable, efficient, and environmentally sound means of transportation, to seek to establish an atmosphere which enhances those desirable qualities of bicycle transportation, and to serve and protect the interests of the bicycling public.
 The primary means of achieving these goals is the education of bicyclists and motorists as to safe riding skills, good driving habits with regard to bicyclists, and the rules of the road.
 MassBike shall also advance its purposes through the sponsorship of public events, through the dissemination of information to the public, through cooperative activities with other organizations, through encouragement of favorable actions by government and private industry, through publicity of the benefits of cycling, and through other suitable means.

 1. A person is considered a member in good standing when membership dues, as set by the Board of Directors, are current.

 2. Any two (but not more than two) adults residing at the same address may elect to become family members and pay the family membership fee set by the Board of Directors.
 Two membership cards shall be sent with each family membership.

 The affairs of MassBike shall be administered the Executive Director, the Board of Directors, and by the Officers, as prescribed herein.

 1. Composition of the Board

 a.
-The Board of Directors shall consist of at least seven Directors, the total number to be determined by the current Board, who shall be elected by the general membership.
+The Board of Directors shall consist of at least seven Directors, the total number to be determined by the current Board.
 The President shall be elected by the Board from among its members during his or her term of office.
 The Board shall determine the number of new members to be elected each year.

 b.
 The term “Director” as used herein shall include the President as well as the six or more persons elected by the membership.